Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/api-overview.md

+---
+uid: input-system-action-api-overview
+---

-# API Overview
+# Scripting with actions API overview

-When scripting with Actions in the Input System, there are number of important API you can use, listed here:
+When scripting with actions in the Input System, there are number of important APIs you can use, listed here.

 ## Namespace